fstpackage/fstcore/cran-comments.md

+## Resubmission

+This resubmission addresses the note found by CRAN's incoming checks about the MPL-2 licence URL in the README file pointing to an invalid address.

 ## Submission

 This release addresses build problems on systems using clang version 16 or above due to the use of string literals